 by Dani Kaplan

-An audio systems manufacturer grows exports by
+An audio systems manufacturer grows exports by implementing new ERP software

 A new ERP system helped this audio systems maker take its business to the next level.

 After 50 years in business, a manufacturer of high-end audio systems decided to expand overseas in an effort to offset domestic competition for its amplifiers, tuners and speakers from Far East importers.
 However, an influx of new orders created serious production challenges.
 The first obstacle encountered was manually costing the finished products as they were built.
 Not having adequate purchasing and forecasting systems created inventory shortages affecting assembly line production.
 In order to avoid running out of inventory, the manufacturer overstocked parts resulting in excess inventory.